 But whence comes meaning

-if all that I am, and all that I do
+if all that I am, all I do, is only

 Where’s space for meaning at all

 This is part of a series I’ve been working on that uses the metaphor of different stages of civilization to explore characteristics of language.
 Here are some of the other ones I’ve done so far: